Marvel Comics: Market share

 In 2017, Marvel held a 38.30% share of the comics market, compared to its competitor DC Comics' 33.93%.
 By comparison, the companies respectively held 33.50% and 30.33% shares in 2013, and 40.81% and 29.94% shares in 2008.

 Marvel characters in other media

-Marvel characters and stories have been adapted to many other media.
+Marvel characters and stories have been adapted to multiple media platforms.
 Some of these adaptations were produced by Marvel Comics and its sister company, Marvel Studios, while others were produced by companies licensing Marvel material.

 Games

 In June 1993, Marvel issued its collectable caps for milk caps game under the Hero Caps brand.
 In 2014, the Marvel Disk Wars: The Avengers Japanese TV series was launched together with a collectible game called Bachicombat, a game similar to the milk caps game, by Bandai.

 Collectible card games

 The RPG industry brought the development of the collectible card game (CCG) in the early 1990s which there were soon Marvel characters were featured in CCG of their own starting in 1995 with Fleer's OverPower (1995–1999).
 Later collectible card game were: